 - Be prepared for inclement weather and carry plenty of warm clothes, food, and water

 - Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time

 - Dogs are allowed, but keep them on leash and pick up after them

-Although the red flag on this Google Map indicates Luther Pass proper (where you actually find the sign and elevation), there are numerous places along SR 89 to park for access to Grass Lake.
+Although the red flag on this map indicates Luther Pass proper (where you actually find the sign and elevation), there are numerous places along SR 89 to park for access to Grass Lake.

 The Grass Lake area at Luther Pass is essentially flat, so it’s an ideal playing (and training) ground for beginner cross-country skiers.
 The only real challenges at this location is whether or not the snow is deep enough to cover the ground and whether or not anyone has had a chance to pack tracks before your arrival.